melissaglawrence/web_project_3/README.md

 # Overview

-Responsive website using a brief from Figma
+Website about the best way to traveling across the U.S. for the most senic views!

 # About

-Website about the best way to traveling across the U.S. for the most senic views!
+Responsive website using a brief from Figma.
+Used percentages, calc(), grid, flexbox, and media queries.
 Designed to look good on most common device sizes, including: 1280px, 1024px, 768px, and 320px.

 # Goal